stelong/stelong.github.io/_pages/projects.md

 title: Projects
 ---

-In this section, you can find some of the projects I've worked on in my spare time.
-Some of these started off as addressing a real research need and ended up becoming useful tools, while others were just for fun.
+A (non-exhaustive) list of projects I’ve worked on in my spare time.
+Some of these started off by addressing a real research need and ended up becoming useful tools, while others were just for fun.

 <html>
 <head>